-Who is most at risk for becoming ill with Listeria?
+Who is Most at Risk of Becoming Ill with Listeria?

 Several segments of the population are at increased risk and need to be informed so that proper precautions can be taken.
 The body’s defense against Listeria is called “cell-mediated immunity” because the success of defending against infection depends on our cells (as opposed to our antibodies), especially lymphocytes, otherwise known as “T-cells.”
 Therefore, individuals whose cell-mediated immunity is suppressed are more susceptible to the devastating effects of listeriosis, including HIV-infected individuals, who have been found to have a Listeria-related mortality of 29%.